Tylerbrown1/Tylerbrown1/README.md

 About me:

-- 🔭 I’m currently working on a Full-stack Dashboard.
+- 🔭 I’m currently working on a new portfolio.
 - 🌱 I’m currently learning Django (Would love any feedback).
 - 💬 Ask me about ... anything I like meeting new people and talking about tech.
 - 📫 How to reach me: Tylerbwn14@gmail.com